myurtogl/SU-Forum/README.md

 # SU-Forum
-A university forum implementation on Ethereum blockchain
+A university forum implementation by using Ethereum smart contracts

 ### Table of contents